-If you have not trained any of the HomeLink[®] buttons, erase all channels before you begin training.
+If you have not trained any of the HomeLink® buttons, erase all channels before you begin training.

-To do this, press and hold the two outside buttons for up to 20 seconds until the red indicator flashes.
+To do this, press and hold the two outside buttons for up 3 to 20 seconds until the red indicator flashes.

-It is recommended that a new battery be placed in the hand-held transmitter of the device being programmed to HomeLink® for more efficient training and accurate transmission of the radio-frequency signal.
+It is recommended that a new battery be placed in the handheld transmitter of the device that is being copied to HomeLink® for more efficient training and accurate transmission of the radio-frequency signal.